dynamotn/stars-collection/README.md

 * [google/fonts](https://github.com/google/fonts): Font files available from Google Fonts, and a public issue tracker for all things Google Fonts

-  **Latest Update**: 2025-07-16 16:28:34
+  **Latest Update**: 2025-07-17 21:07:14

-  **Stars**: 19037 stars
+  **Stars**: 19038 stars

   **Starred On**: 2025-07-07

   **Forks**: 2740 forks

 * [chiphuyen/machine-learning-systems-design](https://github.com/chiphuyen/machine-learning-systems-design): A booklet on machine learning systems design with exercises.
-NOT the repo for the book "Designing Machine Learning Systems"
+NOT the repo for the book "Designing Machine Learning Systems", which is `dmls-book`

   **Latest Update**: 2023-04-15 16:33:50

-  **Stars**: 9480 stars
+  **Stars**: 9481 stars

   **Starred On**: 2025-07-07